WorldBrief සිංහල

 Business

-EU Fines Chinese Retailer Temu €200M for Allowing Sale of Illegal and Unsafe Products
+EU Fines Chinese Retailer Temu Over €200M for Illegal Product Sales

 By World Brief · 2026-05-28

-EU Fines Chinese Retailer Temu €200M for Allowing Sale of Illegal and Unsafe Products
+EU Fines Chinese Retailer Temu Over €200M for Illegal Product Sales

 Image is an AI-generated illustration, not a real photograph.

-The European Union has imposed a substantial €200 million fine on the Chinese online retailer Temu for its failure to adequately prevent the sale of illegal and unsafe products on its platform.
-This penalty, levied under the EU's Digital Services Act (DSA), follows an investigation which concluded that consumers were highly likely to encounter non-compliant items, including hazardous baby toys and defective electronic chargers.
+The European Commission has imposed a significant €200 million fine on the Chinese online retailer Temu for failing to adequately address the sale of illegal and dangerous products on its platform.
+This penalty was issued under the Digital Services Act (DSA), a regulation designed to hold large online platforms accountable for harmful content and goods.
+The decision follows an investigation into the company's compliance with EU safety standards.

 What each outlet emphasizes